Canada appeals ruling to compensate Indigenous children

+This historic measure granted several billion dollars in compensation to indigenous children removed from their homes and placed in the child protection system after 2006.
+The authorities argued, this Friday, their preference for a negotiated agreement, but guaranteed their intention to compensate victims.

-The discovery of anonymous graves on the sites of former residential schools had shocked Canada.
-The government on Friday, October 29, asked the country’s federal appeals court to overturn a landmark ruling awarding billions of dollars in compensation to Indigenous children removed from their homes, saying it preferred a negotiated deal instead.
+On Friday, the Canadian government asked the country’s federal appeals court to overturn a landmark ruling awarding billions of dollars in compensation to Indigenous children removed from their homes, saying it preferred a negotiated deal instead.

 In 2019, the Canadian Human Rights Tribunal (CHRT) ordered Ottawa to pay compensation of C $ 40,000 to each of the thousands of First Nations children removed from parental care and placed in the care system. child protection after 2006.
 The decision was validated last month.